Planning, listed building and other applications - having your say

 If re-consultation is undertaken this will be for seven, 14 or 21 days.
 Please note it is the discretion of the case officer to determine the re-consultation time period.

 There are separate notification requirements for proposals that are allowed under permitted development rights (whereby planning permission is not needed).
-These are complex and are not covered in this guide, but summary details can be found on the GOV.UK website.
+These are complex and are not covered in this guide, but summary details can be found on the GOV.UK when is permission required guidance page.

 Legislation requires that letters are still sent to neighbouring properties for the larger household extension notification under Part 1 of Schedule 2 to the General Permitted Development Order 2015 (as amended), so these are the only types of application/notification where neighbour consultation will continue to be undertaken by letter.